Adalbert Schneider: Battle of the Denmark Strait

 Bismarck fired its first salvo at 05:55, first firing Anton and Bruno turrets and after a while Cesar and Dora turrets, referred to as a "demi salvo".
-These shells were reported to have fallen short of the target, so Schneider corrected the range and lateral displacement and ordered a 4 hm bracket, observing the long salvo to be "over" and judging the short salvo to be on target.
+(Note: Bismarck had four dual 38 cm SK C/34 gun turrets.
+Its two forward turrets were Anton and Bruno.
+The aft turrets were Caesar and Dora.)
+These shells were reported to have fallen short of the target, so Schneider corrected the range and lateral displacement and ordered a 4 hm bracket, (Note: Bracketing is a method for determining range by firing shells both beyond and short of a target.) observing the long salvo to be "over" and judging the short salvo to be on target.
 Schneider then ordered a full salvo (broadside), followed by two more broadsides in rapid fire.
 This fifth salvo of 38 cm shells fired at 06:01 at a range of about 180 hm, was seen to hit Hood near her mainmast, and one shell probably struck somewhere between Hood's mainmast and "X" turret, aft of the mast.
+(Note: Hood carried eight 42 calibre BL 15-inch Mark I guns.
+These guns were mounted in the hydraulically powered Mark II twin turrets which were designated 'A', 'B', 'X' and 'Y' from forward to aft.)
 There was no immediately visible explosion, and Schneider was heard to remark: "Nanu, war das ein Blindgänger?
 Der hat sich wohl reingefressen."
 (Was that a dud?
 It definitely chewed its way in.)
 Then a huge jet of flame burst out of Hood from near the mainmast, followed by a devastating magazine explosion that destroyed the after part of the ship.
 This explosion broke the back of Hood, and the last sight of the ship, which sank in only three minutes, was her bow, nearly vertical in the water.

 Following the explosion HMS Prince of Wales was targeted by both German ships.
 She disengaged from combat at about 06:09, after seven direct hits; four by Bismarck and three by Prinz Eugen.
 However, during this brief engagement Prince of Wales had also hit Bismarck three times.
 One shot struck the commander's boat and put the seaplane catapult amidships out of action.
 The second shell passed right through the bow from one side to the other.
 The third struck the hull plates underwater and burst inside the ship, flooding a generator room and damaging the bulkhead to an adjoining boiler room, partially flooding it also.
 These last two hits allowed 2000 MT of water into the ship.